microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit.SDK/Features/UX/Scripts/PressableButtons/README.md

 It then calls into a PhysicalPressEventRouter and calls events related to Touch, Press, Unpress (Default Click), and Untouch.

 * Touch: When a finger is contacting with the button.
- * 	Press: After the button has been pressed more than a threshhold amount.
+* Press: After the button has been pressed more than a threshold amount.
 * Unpress/Click: When the button has been released while in Press state.
 * Untouch: When the finger is no longer touching the button.

 The PhysicalPressEventRouter receives events and sets Interactable's InteractableState accordingly.
 It also calls OnPointerClicked events, allowing for the PhysicalButtonMovement script to trigger Interactable.OnClicked UnityEvents (which speech/far interaction also execute)